crowdfavorite/wp-social/readme.txt

 == Upgrade Notice ==

+= 2.7 =
+Make sure to upgrade ASAP.
+This release includes a pointer to the new Social proxy URL (the old URL will stop working on Jan 15th).

 = 2.6.1 =
-This version fixes several bugs and may help with HostGator's weird server settings.
+This version fixes several bugs and may help with HostGator's weird server "security" settings.
 See the Changelog for details.

 == Changelog ==

+= 2.7 =
+* New Social proxy endpoint (the old one will go away on Jan 15th)
+* Separate setting for fetching social comments and WP Cron integration (used in Twitter Tools)
+* Change Facebook endpoint for posting links (should accept passed images again)

 = 2.6.1 =
 * More consistent comment date output